Skip to main content

 What is timber transport?

-Standard sized 44-tonne heavy goods vehicles (HGVs) play a vital role in these supply chains, making up over 96% of movements by volume.
+Heavy goods vehicles (HGVs) play a vital role in these supply chains, making up over 96% of movements by volume.

-• lack of passing spaces
+• lack of appropriate passing spaces

-• heavy wear of the road surface
+• soft ground and additional wear of the road surfaces

 Strategic Timber Transport Fund